fabienp38/wttj_test/exercice2/README.md

 **Concurrent test**
 - Add or modify the same candidate rate by several recruiters

-## Requirement 11: Change status to a candidate (bulk action)
+## Requirement 11: Change status for a candidate with the pipeline screen (bulk action)

 **Impact:**
  - UI
- - Public API
  - Concurrent action

+**UI Test  (Application Web) :**
+ - Move the candidate card to another status check that the status has changed for this candidate
+ - Check that you can't move with the drag and drop when the multiple action (bulk action) is activated
+ - Use the multiple action to change the status of two candidate cards:
+  -  Check that the candidate card are moved in the right column
+  -  Diplay candidate information for each moved candidate to check the status

+**Concurrent test**
+- Use the bulk action or the card to change/mowe in same time, the same candidate, by two recruiters

 ## Requirement 12: Move a candidate to another job stage (bulk action)